 - 5. For data centre operators, fuel purchased before 10th June is treated slightly differently to fuel bought after 10th June.
 Essentially a line is drawn under pre-June purchases.
 The necessity to use the fuel by 31st March 2022 applies only to that fuel purchased on or after 10th June. - 6.
 Simplistically this means that if your stock of fuel on 31st March 2022 is more than your stock of fuel on 10th June 2021, then you have to demonstrate that full tax has been paid on the difference.
 If you can show you bought an equivalent quantity of white diesel no further tax is due.
 If not, you need to licence and pay back-tax to make up the shortfall.

-For example: an operator has 30,000 litres of rebated (red) diesel on site on 9th June and buys another 10,000 litres of red diesel in July 2021, then subsequently uses 1,000 litres a month for testing, by 31st March they will have used 8,000 of that additional fuel and will need to licence and pay tax on (or sell) the remaining 2,000 litres. - If required by inspectors, operators must be able to evidence fuel stock levels at 10th June 2021 and at 31st March 2022.
+eg: if an operator has 30,000 litres of rebated (red) diesel on site on 9th June and buys another 10,000 litres of red diesel in July 2021, then subsequently uses 1,000 litres a month for testing, by 31st March they will have used 8,000 of that additional fuel and will need to obtain a licence for, and pay additional tax, on the remaining 2,000 litres.

+- If required by inspectors, operators must be able to evidence fuel stock levels at 10th June 2021 and at 31st March 2022.
 They should also keep good records of fuel purchases, for instance order confirmations and invoices.
 Robust evidence of transactions and stock levels will be needed to enable inspectors (and operators) to assess tax liabilities. - 8.
 Obtaining a licence is non-trivial and is viewed as a last resort.
 Operators should therefore switch to white diesel far enough ahead of the April 2022 deadline to ensure that any rebated fuel purchased since 10th June has been consumed.
 It is likely that the licensing process will be more onerous than selling surplus red diesel to a reputable dealer.
 Operators who are concerned that they will have a problematic quantity of red diesel on site on 1st April should contact: oils.policymail@hmrc.gov.uk to discuss their options. - 9.
 Tax is applied at corporate level, so if you have a surplus of red diesel on one site and can make use of it on another, you can transfer it.
 It has to be within the same corporate entity though. - 10.
-HMRC make a distinction between fuel stored separately from g enerators and fuel they consider to be "in" the generator.
+HMRC make a distinction between fuel stored separately from generators and fuel they consider to be "in" the generator.
 Fuel in the generator is considered to have been used (and therefore may be used up without penalty after the 1st April even if purchased after 10th June).
 Fuel that is immediately available to the machine is also considered to be "in the machine".
 Think of a car with fuel in the tank.
 This fuel is considered to be in the vehicle.
 The car will run until the tank is empty.
 Fuel that needs a manual or electrical switch or signal in order to be released into the machine is not considered to be "in" the machine because it is not "immediate supply".
-This gets complex because of the different configurations, which usually include some or all of these listed below: - Belly tanks and day tanks: these are considered to be an integral part of the generator - Immediate supply: stand-alone tank(s) permanently connected to the generator fuel system that require no switching or change-over valves to supply fuel to the generator likely to be viewed as part of the machine but you should be prepared to demonstrate this. - Reserve tanks: stand-alone tank(s) permanently connected to the generator fuel system but require switching or change-over to supply fuel to the generator unlikely to be considered part of the machine unless you can demonstrate to the contrary. - Storage: bunker fuel tanks not connected to any generator system requiring fuel to be decanted for distribution to satellite sites.
-These will not be considered to be part of the machine.
+This gets complex because of the different configurations. - Belly tanks and day tanks: these are considered to be an integral part of the generator - Immediate supply: stand-alone tank(s) permanently connected to the generator fuel system that require no switching or change-over valves to supply fuel to the generator - Reserve tanks: stand-alone tank(s) permanently connected to the generator fuel system but require switching or change-over to supply fuel to the generator - Storage: bunker fuel tanks not connected to any generator system requiring fuel to be decanted for distribution to satellite sites